djkim02/SLAP/README.md

 3. Navigate to the SLAP folder that was cloned from the repository
 4. Navigate one level down to the `/AndroidFiles` and open that as the existing project
 5. The code will take a while to load and for Gradle to sync
 6. Pay special attention to any warnings or errors.
-On the upper right hand corner, a "Configure" or "Sync" dialog box might appear.
+On the upper right hand corner, a *Configure* or *Sync* dialog box might appear.
 Sync or configure if necessary.

 #### If Testing on Device